 The Lawrence County Historical Society has been a vital organization for the preservation, appreciation, and advancement of the rich history of Lawrence County since 1964.
 The restoration of the Powhatan Courthouse was a major Lawrence County project in 1970 and the society took a leading role in seeing this project to fruition.

-The society meets monthly and hosts an annual Spring Banquet where outstanding speakers from Arkansas and Lawrence County are featured.
-The society prints the Lawrence County Historical Journal, an excellent collection of historical articles about the county, under the guidance of Sue Whitmire, Linda Pierce, and Debbie Archer, editors.
+The society meets quarterly and hosts an annual Spring Banquet where outstanding speakers from Arkansas and Lawrence County are featured.
+The society prints the Lawrence County Historical Journal, an excellent collection of historical articles about the county, under the guidance of Ethel Tompkins, editor.

 This organization takes tremenous pride in keeping the splendid history of the “Mother of Counties” alive for generations to come.